 Today, the legacy of Frankenstein extends far beyond the realm of literature.
 The novel's themes are increasingly relevant in a world grappling with rapid technological advancements, particularly in fields like artificial intelligence, genetic engineering, and robotics.
 The ethical questions raised by Victor Frankenstein's experiment—questions about the limits of scientific inquiry, the definition of life, and the potential consequences of playing God—are more pertinent than ever.

 Contemporary discussions about Frankenstein often focus on the novel's prescience in anticipating the social and ethical challenges posed by emerging technologies.
-Scholars and commentators have drawn parallels between Victor Frankenstein's creation and the development of AI, arguing that the novel provides a valuable framework for considering the potential risks and benefits of creating intelligent machines.
+In practice, scholars and commentators have drawn parallels between Victor Frankenstein's creation and the development of AI, arguing that the novel provides a valuable framework for considering the potential risks and benefits of creating intelligent machines.
 The fear that AI could become uncontrollable or pose a threat to humanity echoes the anxieties expressed in Mary Shelley's novel.

 Another trend in Frankenstein scholarship is the increasing recognition of Mary Shelley's own intellectual contributions to the novel.
 For many years, her role was often overshadowed by that of her husband, Percy Shelley.
-However, recent studies have highlighted her deep engagement with the scientific and philosophical debates of her time, as well as her unique perspective as a woman writer navigating a male-dominated literary world.
+Even so, recent studies have highlighted her deep engagement with the scientific and philosophical debates of her time, as well as her unique perspective as a woman writer navigating a male-dominated literary world.
 This renewed focus on Mary Shelley's authorship has led to a richer and more nuanced understanding of the novel's themes and its enduring significance.

 Tips and Expert Advice